gofed/symbols-extractor/docs/hacking.md

 ```
 Moreover, if there is also a file named `all.yml` in the same directory as
 `tests.yml`, a test generator reads `all.yml` instead.
 Inside `all.yml` is a
-list of `tests.yml`-like files that are processed by a test generator in the
+list of `tests.yml`-like files, stored under the `all` key, that are processed
-order of their appearance in the list.
-In `all.yml` file, if an item is an
+by a test generator in the order of their appearance in the list.
+In `all.yml`
-existing file or directory, it is processed (in the case of directory, every
+file, if an item is an existing file or directory, it is processed (in the case
-file in the directory is processed in the alphabetical order but one exception
+of directory, every file in the directory is processed in the alphabetical
---- if there is `all.yml` file, the whole scenario is recursively repeated).
-If
+order but one exception: if there is `all.yml` file, the whole scenario is
-such item does not exist and its name is suffixless, the suffix `.yml` is added
+recursively repeated).
+If such item does not exist and its name is suffixless,
-and the item is tried to be reopened.
-If it fails again, error should be
+the suffix `.yml` is added and the item is tried to be reopened.
+If it fails
-reported.
-A test generator utility provides a various flags that can customize
+again, error should be reported.
+A test generator utility provides a various
-so far described behavior.
+flags that can customize so far described behavior.

 `spec-version`'s value is a sequence of 2 or 3 numbers delimited by dots with
 the meaning as major level, minor level, and optionally patch level,